dotnet/docs/docs/orleans/quickstarts/deploy-scale-orleans-on-azure.md

 ## Deploy to Azure Container Apps

 1. In the Visual Studio solution explorer, right click on the top level project node and select **Add > Dockerfile**.
 Visual Studio creates a Dockerfile at the root of your project.
 This will enable containerization for your app and allow it to run on Azure container apps.
-1. In Visual Studio solution explorer, right-click on the top level project node and select **Publish**.
+1. In the Visual Studio solution explorer, right-click on the top level project node and select **Publish**.
 1. In the publishing dialog, select **Azure** as the deployment target, and then select **Next**.
 1. For the specific target, select **Azure Container Apps (Linux)**, and then select **Next**.
 1. Create a new container app to deploy to.
 Select the **+ Create new** button to open a new dialog and enter the following values: